vEnhance/1802/r06.typ

 But when $z in CC$, what does $a^z$ mean?
 There's no good way to do this.

-You likely don't find an answer until 18.112, but I'll tell you know.
+You likely don't find an answer until 18.112, but I'll tell you now.
 In 18.100 you will also prove that the Taylor series
 $ e^x = sum_(k >= 0) r^k / k! $
 is correct, where $e := sum_(k >= 0) 1/k!$ is Euler's constant.